gazellawificom/gazella-sso/README.md

 ### Prerequisites

-Gazella Reseller Account
-Your Gazella API Key
-A Users "user_id"
+Gazella Partner or Reseller Account <--- Purchase here: https://gazellawifi.com/ Your Gazella API Key  <--- Get this here: https://sys.yoursystemurl.com/account-settings/ A Users "user_id"  <--- If you have users get the "ID" from one here: http://sys.yoursystemurl.com/manage-user-accounts/

 ### Installing

-Upload gazella-sso.php into your project folder.
+Upload "gazella-sso.php" into your project folder I.e. yourdomain.com/project/gazella-sso.php
-Then configure / replace the variables in bold text within the "CONFIGURATION" for example as seen below:
+Then Edit "gazella-sso.php" by replacing the variables with the 'XXXX' values in the "CONFIGURATION" with your own variables seen below within your gazella-sso.php:

 ```
 //======================================================================//